Poption-DeFi/doc/source/poption_contract.rst

 Brief Understanding with Examples
 ----------------------------------
-To get a Poption with some financial function.
+To get a Poption with some financial functions.
 We usually take two steps.

 1. Lock settlement currency to mint Poption with a constant payoff in the future.
 2. Swap some parts of the payoff for other parts with another trader (usually a market maker).